fkaduk/kobodeck/README.md

 ### testing

-There are currently no unit or integration tests.
+Due to kobodeck's simplicity and high integration - it only works with readeck and on kobo devices - the focus is on e2e testing.

-Instead, an e2e test simulates a Kobo device in a VM (ARMv7 QEMU system) and asserts the main functionality of kobodeck works.
+A Kobo device is simulated in a VM (ARMv7 QEMU) and the main functionality is tested.

 To run it, install the necessary dependencies
-(QEMU, docker)
-and execute the usual `go test`.
+(QEMU, Docker, `cpio`, and `dosfstools`) and execute the usual `go test`.

-### manual testing before release

-- add a new article to Readeck
-- build `KoboRoot.tgz`
-  - no errors
-- install on device, connect wifi
-  - article downloaded
-- mark article as read, add to favorite collection, reconnect
-  - article archived in Readeck
-  - article favourited
-- reconnect again
-- check the logs
-  - first connect: article downloaded, no errors
-  - second connect: article archived, article favourited, no errors
-  - third connect: no downloads, no syncs

-### known issues
+### known issues and limitations

 - Already downloaded articles are never re-downloaded, even if the local file is corrupted or unreadable.
 To force a re-download, delete the file from `.adds/kobodeck/` manually.
-- Articles in a favourite collection are re-marked as favourite on every sync, even if already marked in Readeck (redundant API calls).
 - Removing an article from the favourite collection on device does not un-favourite it in Readeck — favouriting is one-way (kobodeck never sends `is_marked: false`).
 - Un-archiving an article in Readeck does not restore it to the device, because